-COLLEGE BASEBALL NEWS MIDDLETOWN, NJ, (June 1, 2016) — The Atlantic Baseball Confederation Collegiate League (ABCCL) announced the addition of two new franchises for the upcoming 2016 summer collegiate baseball season.
-Now in its 16 of operation, the ABCCL will hold another season with a combined 10 teams in its Northern Berra and Southern Doby Divisions.
+COLLEGE BASEBALL NEWS MIDDLETOWN, NJ, (June 1, 2016) — The Metropolitan Collegiate Baseball League (MCBL) announced the addition of two new franchises for the upcoming 2016 summer collegiate baseball season.
+Now in its 16 of operation, the MCBL will hold another season with a combined 10 teams.
 All teams are located and compete exclusively in the Garden State.

 2017 Bombers All-Star players

 2016 Bombers Team

 In 1980, DiMaggio was named the Essex County Player of the Year for his prolific pitching.
 After high school that same year, DiMaggio played professional baseball for the Essex Orioles of the Essex County Professional League from 1981 to 1983.
 DiMaggio compiled a 3-1 record as a and went on to spend 10 years pitching in semi-professional leagues.
 He also played in Europe with a number of former Major League players.

 DiMaggio was a scout for the Baltimore Orioles in the early 2000s and worked under Rick Peterson, a former pitcher for the Pittsburgh Pirates, pitching coach for the Oakland Athletics, New York Mets and Milwaukee Brewers and current Director of Pitching Development for the Orioles.

 Along with his exceptional baseball career, DiMaggio is also a member of the MLB Players Alumni Association and Baseball America.

 “Our players range from division one to Junior college and are all New Jersey natives,” DiMaggio said.
 “These kids play on college teams that range as far south as Memphis, Tennessee to our own New Jersey backyards.”